ZLiu-IIS2019/hello_world/README.md

 # hello_world
-the first github repository, nothing important in
+This is the first github repository, and there is nothing important in it.
 -------------------------------------------------
 This is a practice.
 So just ignore it, please.
 --